enriquez/uiauto/README.md

 ## Usage

-First, you need to build your app to run on the simulator.
+First, you need to build your app.
 By default, `uiauto` will look for the most recently built app bundle in derived data based on your current working directory.
 UIAuto also provides commands and can read speical comment headers to setup simulator data.
 More details below.

 ### Build your project